BU-SENG/foss-project-mustard-brown/README.md

 # **OpenTask – Real-Time Collaborative Task Management Web App**
-Organize teams, track progress, and ship faster with a beautiful, real-time task board

 OpenTask is a full-stack web application that lets teams create, assign, and track tasks in real time.
 Built for students, startups, and remote teams, it combines the simplicity of Trello with real-time updates, role-based access, email/Google login, notifications, and a clean responsive UI all in one easy-to-deploy package.